-Be More is a weekly one-on-one podcast about how everyone can thrive in the new world of work, hosted by Peakon’s Chief Evangelist: Patrick Cournoyer.
+Be More is a weekly one-on-one podcast about how everyone can thrive in the new world of work, hosted by Workday’s Patrick Cournoyer.
 This week we’re joined by Karen Guggenheim, the founder of The World Happiness Summit®, to hear her thoughts on why it’s important to become more aware of your individual happiness, and how businesses can help employees reach that awareness.

 I didn’t want to become a victim in the narrative of my life.
 I wanted to be a hero and live happily.Karen Guggenheim

-Karen’s journey towards happiness started with personal trauma.
-The first step towards healing came when she began focusing on the concept of sustainable happiness, which is more than just feeling good or living positive emotions.
-It implies mindfulness, gratitude, courage, resilience, and altruism, but it also includes the process of developing and expressing awareness for your personal wellbeing and for that of the people around you
+Karen’s journey toward happiness started with personal trauma.
+The first step to healing came when she began focusing on the concept of sustainable happiness, which is more than just feeling good or living positive emotions.
+It implies mindfulness, gratitude, courage, resilience, and altruism, but it also includes the process of developing and expressing awareness for your personal wellbeing and for that of the people around you.

 Karen believes that if you’re willing, curious, and aware of yourself and the environment around you, you can learn and teach happiness.
-She states that society needs to work towards developing environments and systems designed to help individuals understand and achieve personal happiness.
-For example, one tool that Karen developed with her team is the Chief Happiness Officer Certification — a focused means of making people consider what they do each day to promote personal happiness.
+She states that society needs to work toward developing environments and systems designed to help individuals understand and achieve personal happiness.
+For example, one tool that Karen developed with her team is the chief happiness officer certification—a focused means of making people consider what they do each day to promote personal happiness.

 Patrick Cournoyer: Happiness is both teachable and learnable.
 That’s a pretty bold statement in many ways.
 Today’s conversation is with Karen Guggenheim.
 Karen absolutely believes that happiness is both teachable and learnable, and has created an entire movement around happiness in life and in the workplace.
 She is the founder of the World Happiness Summit.
 She’s also created a Chief Happiness Certification for organizations to truly focus on happiness.